Set up Shopify Email

 To send emails to your subscribers using Shopify Email, you need to fulfill the following requirements:

-You can use Shopify Email to create email messages and send test email messages to yourself if your account is on the Pause and Build or free trial plan.
-However, you can't create or send email messages to your subscribers if you're on these plans.
+If your account is on the Pause and Build or free trial plan, then you can use Shopify Email to create email messages and send test email messages to yourself.
+However, you can't create or send email messages to your subscribers.

 Install Shopify Email